Rodic/odin-facebook-clone/README.md

 ## Main features:

-Users can...
+Users can:
-1. signup either through form or with google credentials.
+1. signup either through form or with google credentials
 2. add other users as friends.
-Friendship graph is biderctional, so user can actaully send friendship request rather than 'add' user to her friend list.
+Friendship graph is biderctional, so user can actaully send friendship request rather than 'add' user to her friend list
-3. write posts.
+3. write posts
-4. write comments.
+4. write comments
-5. 'like' posts and comments.
+5. 'like' posts and comments
-6. fill their profiles.
+6. fill their profiles

 Find more at [TOP](http://www.theodinproject.com/ruby-on-rails/final-project?ref=lnav)